ukkeyHG/rvn-kawpow-pool/README.md

     ./ravend
     ./raven-cli getaccountaddress ""

-Example output: REHwpWw297keLvyNx1Gqa4QatrXhyg5SPu - in is the address of your pool, you need to remember it and specify it in the configuration files.
+Example output: REHwpWw297keLvyNx1Gqa4QatrXhyg5SPu - it is the address of your pool, you need to remember it and specify it in the configuration files.

     ./raven-cli getwalletinfo